Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/gcs.md

       You can set those by going to the permissions tab in the GCS bucket and adding the appropriate the email address of the service account or user and adding the aforementioned permissions.
   - **Secret Access Key**
     - Corresponding key to the above access ID.
-- Make sure your GCS bucket is accessible from the machine running Hero Pixel.
-This depends on your networking setup.
-The easiest way to verify if Hero Pixel is able to connect to your GCS bucket is via the check connection tool in the UI.
+- Make sure your GCS bucket is accessible from the machine running HeroPixel This depends on your networking setup.
+The easiest way to verify if HHeroPixels able to connect to your GCS bucket is via the check connection tool in the UI.

 ## Configuration